petercz1/webcomponents_pubsub/README.md

 ```
 The third parameter is to pass data eg 'id' - I've not implemented it as I've spent too much time faffing on this already.

-I've not bothered with shadow dom as I'm a) fine with code encapulation with
+I've not bothered with shadow dom as I'm a) fine with code encapulation using modules/classes/e

 Enjoy.